unm-digital-futures/digital-history-review/docs/essays/whittlesey-house.md

 {% include jumbotron.html title="The Whittlesey House" image="images/whit6.jpg" text="The Log Cabin in the Desert" %}
 <H1> The Whittlesey House </H1>
 <H2> The Log Cabin in the Desert </H2>
 The Whittlesey House is an odd gem amongst the masses of pueblo and ranch style homes in Albuquerque.
-This home was built by an belonged to Charles Whittlesey who was the Commander of the Lost Battalion in World War 1.
+This home was built by an belonged to Charles Whittlesey who was the [Commander of the Lost Battalion](http://www.worldwar1.com/dbc/whitt.htm) in World War 1.
 Whittlesey gained world-wide recognition in October 1918 when the companies of his battalion, which were part of a campaign against the Germans in the Argonne Forest, were cut off for several days without adequate supplies of food or ammunition.
-Eventually relief came and the battalion was rescued.
+Eventually relief came and the battalion was rescued. <div> The home was built in 1903 for Charles' Family. </div>
 {% include figure.html
   class="img-left"
   width="15%"